jasonacox/powermonitor/README.md

 ## Setup: Option 2 - Manually (Tested on RaspberryPi):

-The script does not need docker but it does require the pycrypto python library.
+The script does not need docker but it does require the pytuya and pycrypto python library.
 Follow these steps to set it up and run the script:

 1. Install pip and python libraries if you haven't already:

 ```
  sudo apt-get install python-crypto python-pip
  pip install pycrypto
+ pip install pytuya
  pip install Crypto		# some systems will need this
  pip install pyaes		# some systems will need this

 ```

 2. Run the python script: